Social

 Retirement Benefit Offerings

-To support employees’ financial goals, Equitrans offers retirement provisions for all full-time and part-time employees who are scheduled to work between 20–35 hours/week, including the Equitrans Midstream Corporation Employee Savings Plan (401(k) Plan), the Employee Stock Purchase Plan (ESPP), and the Medical Spending Account.
+To support employees’ financial goals, Equitrans offers retirement provisions for all full-time employees and for part-time employees scheduled to work between 20–35 hours/week.
+These retirement options include the Equitrans Midstream Corporation Employee Savings Plan (401(k) Plan), the Employee Stock Purchase Plan (ESPP), and the Medical Spending Account.

 401(k) Plan